In-Service and a Mentor Scheme

 Conceptual Understanding Procedures (CUPs) for Physics are an initiative of Monash University.
 They are a set of teaching procedures designed to aid the development of understanding of concepts that students find difficult.
 Check their website below.

 Useful Websites for the Beginning Teacher

 The American Association of Physics Teachers has a very comprehensive site called Physical Science Resources Centre.

 Open-ended game-like simulations with a clear interface and minimal text.
 They are free and are based on research into how students learn.
 Thee are support materials for each as well.

 The Institute of Physics is a UK organisation that does much for physics teachers.
-This opening page on ‘Education’ has links such as: ‘I am new to teaching physics’, ‘I am a student’, ‘I am a teacher’, ‘I am thinking of becoming a teacher’, etc with many resources and helpful advice under each.
+This opening page on ‘Education’ has resources for: ‘early career teachers, teachers returning to work after a break and established teachers new to teaching physics.
 Their journal ‘Physics Education’ is highly recommended.

 ComPADRE is a US based network of free online resource collections supporting academics, teachers and students in Physics and Astronomy Education.
 Each of the collections contain materials designed for a specific community.
 The teacher section has resources fro K – 12 teachers, Physics images and articles to stimulate interest and a link to the highly regarded Physical Sciences Resource Centre (PSRC).
 There is also an extensive physics education research section.
 The section for students features tutorials, magazines and career information.

 The AAPT is a very large organisation with a tremendous amount of activities and resources on their website.
 Go to ‘Resources’, then ‘Teaching’.
 Enjoy the search.
 Their journal ‘The Physics Teacher’ is highly recommended.